seattleacademy/saaswinter1516/README.md

 #Day 3
-Today we worked with JavaScript to enhance our digital clocks.
+Today we worked with the skills we learned over the last week to make personilized clocks.